Green Up Gulf Shores

 Please do your part to keep our beautiful beaches safe and clean.
 Each of us is responsible for protecting and preserving our natural resources and the City of Gulf Shores strives to provide a safe, clean, family-friendly environment for everyone visiting.
 To help do your part, here are some tips for enjoying our coast responsibly, along with some rules, regulations and resources.

 The following regulations have been established by Ordinance 1792 and enforced on our beaches.
 Enjoying our coastline responsibly ensures a more positive experience for you and helps ensure the safety of all our visitors and the sustainability of our natural resources.

-Any structures or equipment left on the beach an hour after sunset will be removed and disposed of by beach patrol (except for permitted beach services).
+- Any structures or equipment left on the beach an hour after sunset and sunrise will be removed and disposed of by beach patrol (except for permitted beach services).

 - Individual lodging properties and land owners may allow tents and shelters in designated areas during the deal.
 Learn the rules for your stretch of beach.

 - The items are not allowed on our beaches: glass containers, metal shovels or excessive digging, litter, tents or structures larger than 10' X 10', overnight camping, fireworks, firearms, fires, pets and vehicles.

 - Keep off the dunes.
 Staying off the dunes will help us to preserve our dune system and the habitat it provides.
 Use beach walkovers and boardwalks where provided.

 - Observe and obey Beach Warning Flag System.
 Double red flags means the waters are closed for your safety.